-This article and interview was originally published by the Oklahoma Farm Report.
+This article and interview were originally published by the Oklahoma Farm Report.

 As a leader in the agricultural industry, Bayer has demonstrated a commitment to supporting the industry through efforts in advocacy to promote and build trusting relationships between the farmer and the consumer.
 As part of that mission, Bayer hosts events designed to create exposure and raise the level of discourse, such as the Bayer AgVocacy Forum.
 Events like this attract agriculture advocates, or “agvocates,” from all over including Ryan Goodman, founder of the popular blog Agriculture Proud.
 Radio Oklahoma Ag Network Associate Farm Director Carson Horn met with Goodman during the forum to get his take on the issues being discussed at this year’s event.